contao/docs/docs/dev/reference/config.md

 serve a response from the cache or not before the application is even started, there's no way it can know which cookies are relevant and which ones are not.
 So, we have to tell it.
-The Contao Managed Edition ships with a blacklist of cookies that are ignored by default to increase the hit rate but if you want to optimize it even more, you can disable the blacklist by providing an explicit whitelist.
+The Contao Managed Edition ships with a list of irrelevant of cookies that are ignored by default to increase the hit rate but if you want to optimize it even more, you can disable the default list by providing an explicit list of cookies you need.
 These are the cookies you know are **relevant** to the application and in this case, the cache must be **omitted**.
 By default, Contao only uses the PHP session ID cookie to authenticate users and members, the CSRF cookie to protect visitors from CSRF attacks when submitting forms, the trusted devices cookie for two-factor authentication and